Govt. Tourism License 3195/080/81

 All airport pick-up and drop-off services from and to TIA will be carried out by private transportation.
 A jeep transfer will be used when driving from Kathmandu to Koto to Kathmandu.
 An exclusive private Kathmandu sightseeing tour will be organized for you before the Himlung expedition.

-We offer breakfast in Kathmandu and three meals (Breakfast, Lunch, and Dinner) during the trek and climbing expedition, with seasonal fresh fruits daily after dinner.
+We offer breakfast in Kathmandu and three meals, Breakfast, Lunch, and Dinner, with any kind of tea, coffee during the trek and climbing expedition, with seasonal fresh fruits daily after dinner.

 In the Annapurna region or along the Annapurna Trail, drinks and snacks, such as chocolate, cookies, bars, etc., are available practically everywhere in the villages, so you don’t necessarily have to take anything extra with you.
 However, in the remote Nar Phu Valley, the food options may be limited to authentic Tibetan and Nepali cuisines.